-1.3.3 In rudder trunks which are open to the sea, a seal or stuffing box is to be fitted above the deepest load waterline, to prevent water from entering the steering gear compartment and the lubricant from being washed away from the rudder carrier.
-If the top of the rudder trunk is below the deepest waterline two separate stuffing boxes are to be provided.
+In rudder trunks which are open to the sea, a seal or stuffing box is to be fitted above the deepest load waterline, to prevent water from entering the steering gear compartment and the lubricant from being washed away from the rudder carrier.
+If the top of the rudder trunk is below the waterline at scantling draught (without trim) two separate watertight seals / stuffing boxes are to be provided.